 Offering guests a complete start-to-finish experience with an engaging attendant sets the attraction apart.
 It allows you to raise ticket prices because you are providing a more satisfying and memorable guest experience.
-Omniverse VR ARENA™, for example, includes a pre-game staging area with social mini-games and a post-game area with social sharing stations.
+Omni Arena™, for example, includes a pre-game staging area with social mini-games and a post-game area with social sharing stations.
 These fun additional elements lengthen the guest experience from a five-minute game to a complete 20-minute experience during which guests interact with the game, other players, and the attendant.

 Lesson 5: Simple Operation is Necessary

 Operating VR can be messy.
 Many hardware and software components need to be managed, maintained, and troubleshooted.
 Operational simplicity is required to keep throughput up and labor costs down.